-The Sustainable Investment Policy for Mercer New Zealand is available at www.mercerfinancialservices.co.nz/sustainable-investment.html and on the Disclose register.
-Changes to the exclusions noted in the Sustainable Investment Policy may occur from time to time and the latest exclusions will be noted on www.mercerfinancialservices.co.nz/sustainable-investment.html.
+The Exclusions Criteria listed above are current as at the date of this SIPO and changes may occur from time to time.

+The latest Exclusions Criteria can be found here www.mercerfinancialservices.co.nz/sustainable-investment.html.
 You can also contact us on 0508 637 237 for more information.